Alumni Relations & Volunteer Engagement

 Hum 110 Book Club Syllabus

-Sign up to gain access to the readings and lectures below!
+New members will need to sign up to gain access to the readings and lectures below!
 If you've already filled out the sign up form, you can use your Kerberos login to access the materials.

 The material on this site is copyrighted and proprietary.
 It is to be used solely for educational and informational purposes related to the Hum 110 Alumni Book Club.
 See the full Fair Use Statement below.